-"S&P" means the Standard & Poor’s Rating Group (a division of McGraw-Hill, Inc.) or its successor.
+"S&P" means the Standard & Poor’s Ratings Services (a division of The McGraw-Hill Companies, Inc.) or its successor.

 "Sales Price" means (a) the price at which Seller, acting reasonably, resells any Product not received by Buyer, deducting from such proceeds any (i) costs reasonably incurred by Seller in reselling such Product and (ii) additional transmission charges, if any, reasonably incurred by Seller in delivering such Product to the third party purchasers, or (b) absent a sale, assuming a sale could have been made by Seller acting reasonably, the market price at the Delivery Point for such Product not received as determined by Seller acting reasonably; provided, however, in no event shall such price include any penalties, ratcheted demand or similar charges, nor shall Seller be required to utilize or change its utilization of its owned or controlled assets, including contractual assets, or market positions to minimize Buyer’s liability.
 For purposes of this definition, Seller shall be considered to have resold such Product to the extent Seller shall have entered into one or more arrangements acting reasonably whereby Seller repurchases its obligation to purchase and receive the Product from another Person at the Delivery Point.

-"Schedule", “Scheduled” or "Scheduling" means all acts necessary, including the submission of all direct sales, bilateral physical dispatch and other transactional and delivery receipt information, by any of Seller, Buyer and/or their designated representatives, including each Party’s Transmission Providers, if applicable, to properly notify, request and/or confirm to each other, any Governmental Authority or any other necessary Person, in accordance with, and within the time frames prescribed by, any applicable laws, rules or regulations, the Quantity and type of Product to be delivered hourly on any given day or days during the Period of Delivery at a specified Delivery Point so as to ensure delivery of such Product in accordance with the terms of a Transaction.
+"Schedule", “Scheduled” or "Scheduling" means all acts necessary (including the submission of all direct sales, bilateral physical dispatch and other transactional and delivery and receipt information, by any of Seller, Buyer and/or their designated representatives, including each Party’s Transmission Providers, if applicable) to properly notify, request and/or confirm to each other, any Governmental Authority or any other necessary Person, in accordance with, and within the time frames prescribed by, any applicable laws, rules or regulations, the Quantity and type of Product to be delivered hourly on any given day or days during the Period of Delivery at a specified Delivery Point so as to ensure delivery of such Product in accordance with the terms of a Transaction.

 "Seller" means the Party to a Transaction that is obligated to sell and deliver, or cause to be delivered, the Product, as agreed upon by the Parties in a Transaction.

-“Set-off” means any set-off, offset, combination of accounts, right of set-off, offset, combination of accounts, retention or withholding, or similar right or requirement, to which the payer of an amount is entitled or subject (whether arising under the Agreement, another contract, applicable law, equity or otherwise) that is exercised by, or imposed on, such payer.
+“Set-off” means any set-off, offset, combination of accounts, retention or withholding; right of set-off, offset, combination of accounts, retention or withholding; or similar right or requirement to which the payer of an amount is entitled or subject (whether arising under the Agreement, another contract, applicable law, equity or otherwise) that is exercised by, or imposed on, such payer.

 "Settlement Amount" means, with respect to a Terminated Transaction, (a) the amount owing to the Non-Defaulting Party from the Defaulting Party where the Non-Defaulting Party’s Losses and Costs arising from the liquidation of such Terminated Transaction pursuant to Section 6.2 hereof exceed its Gains with respect thereto or (b) the amount owing to the Defaulting Party from the Non-Defaulting Party where the Non-Defaulting Party’s Gains arising from the liquidation of such Terminated Transaction pursuant to Section 6.2 hereof exceed its Losses and Costs with respect thereto.

-"Taxes" means any and all ad valorem, property, occupation, severance, generation, first use, conservation, Btu or energy, transmission, utility, gross receipts, privilege, sales, use, consumption, excise, lease, transaction, and other taxes or, governmental charges, licenses, fees, permits and assessments, or increases therein, other than GST and taxes based on excess profits, net income or net worth.
+"Taxes" means any and all ad valorem (including but not limited to any applicable provincial sales, excise or similar taxes), property, occupation, severance, generation, first use, conservation, Btu or energy, transmission, utility, gross receipts, privilege, sales, use, consumption, excise, lease, transaction, and other taxes or, governmental charges, licenses, fees, permits and assessments, or increases therein, other than GST and taxes based on excess profits, net income or net worth.

 "Terminated Transaction" has the meaning set forth in Section 6.2.